hasiniran/System-Design-Interview-Companion/workbook/03-playbook-03-practice.md

 Before moving to the next playbook, confirm:

-- ☐ I identified the product characteristics.
+- ☐ I identified the Workload Characteristics.
 - ☐ I stated assumptions before calculating.
 - ☐ Every estimate influenced an architectural decision.
 - ☐ I explained my reasoning instead of only presenting numbers.
 - ☐ I can estimate storage and traffic without a calculator.
 - ☐ I can explain my design confidently in under five minutes.
+- ☐ I identified the biggest architectural constraint.

 ---

 # 🎯 Key Lessons

-- Product characteristics determine what should be estimated.
+- Workload Characteristics determine what should be estimated.
 - Capacity estimation is about order of magnitude, not precision.
 - Every estimate should justify an architectural decision.
 - Assumptions are expected—explain them clearly.